Cazra/mean-seed/README.md

 This project demonstrates how to set up a grunt-driven project structure for an MEAN stack projects.
-As its example, this project implements the Tour of Heroes web application used in Angular 2's official tutorial, but with improved structuring with subfolders and barrels following Angular 2's preferred project structure.
+As its example, this project implements the Tour of Heroes web application used in Angular's official tutorial, but with improved structuring with subfolders and barrels following Angular's preferred project structure.

 The source files exist in a precompiled form: .ts files